 It’s really important to show companies the benefits you can offer, because it helps them understand the business case for partnering with your charity.

-Often charities put forward benefits that are simply headlines like ‘increased profile, branding and volunteering opportunities.’
+Often non-profit organizations put forward benefits that are simply headlines like ‘increased profile, branding and volunteering opportunities.’
 But these are far too woolly which makes them difficult to imagine, so the company won’t believe them.

 Companies want partnership benefits to be specific, tangible and tailored for them.
 So it’s really worth putting in the extra time to identify benefits that make the company say ‘Wow!’

 I recently attended an ‘Emotional Fundraising’ training course with Revolutionise and I learned why it is so important to say thank you to donors in a brilliant way.
 When we give to a charity we experience positive feelings, because we really enjoy helping other people.
 But very quickly after making our donation we are struck with a thought along the lines of ‘did my gift actually make a difference?’
 That is why it’s so important that charities send a brilliant thank you quickly.

 Companies are exactly the same.
 So it’s not good enough if a charity sends them a really ordinary thank you, because it suggests that their contribution doesn’t matter, which will damage their motivation for the partnership.